zyf0717/zyf0717.github.io/_posts/2026-05-07-day-1-vs-day2-agentic-ai.markdown

 To an increasingly large extent, this day-1 happy path can be executed by non-technical users, which is a significant democratization of the ability to *create*.

-> **TL;DR:** With LLMs and agentic AI, day-1 artifacts are increasingly accessible to anyone who can describe what they want.
+> **TL;DR:** With AI-assisted development, day-1 artifacts are increasingly accessible to anyone who can describe what they want.

 ## Day-2: The Operational Reality